TZstatsADS/Spring2020-Project1-Raymond-601/lib/README.md

   Rscript contains the function: f.emo

-  Input a dataframe contain the songs and it's lyrics, f.emo returns the emotion matrix for all the songs in the input dataframe.
+  Input a dataframe contains the songs and it's lyrics, f.emo returns the emotion matrix for all the songs in the input dataframe.

 + f.tidy_emo.R